jtomori/vex_tutorial/README.md

 		return this.version;
 	}

-	// inside a struct function, you can refer to struct fields by name as if they
+	// inside of a struct function, you can refer to struct fields by name as if they
 	// were variables (for example, base is a shortcut for this.base).
 	// this method writes to console window / terminal void printName() {